The practice of setting and reviewing your goals is as essential to your leadership journey as it is to your personal growth.

 As leaders, we’re often focused on business goals and results—the WHAT goals—which are unsurprisingly top of mind.
 These goals are focused on delivering successful business outcomes and results for your organization, and they’re the first thing we think of when we talk about leadership goals.

 But what about other kinds of leadership goals?
 The goals that speak to the more fundamental dimensions of who you are and how you lead, rather than what you can achieve for your organization.

 - How do you interact with those you lead?

 - What qualities do you bring to those interactions?

 - How do others respond?

-When you uncover changes you want to make to your leadership journey and set new goals because of these questions, you’re focused on your personal contributions to your leadership role.
+When you uncover changes you want to make to your leadership journey and set new goals because of these questions, you’re focused on your personal leadership efforts.
 These are the goals that make a real difference in your impact as a leader.

 I call these the HOW goals and liken them to the wake left behind by a powerful ship moving through the water.
-Your HOW goals are the lasting impact you make on your team, your organization, and yourself.
+Your HOW goals are the ones that will align you with the lasting impact you make on your team, your organization, and yourself.